Six killed in TN in road accident | Business

 - India

-As many as 6 passengers, including 2 women were killed and 10 others were injured on Friday after a state-run transport corporation bus they travelled rammed into a truck on a highway near here, police said.
-The Chidambaram-bound bus from Chennai hit a container truck off Maduranthakam on the Chennai-Tiruchirappalli highway, a Chengelpet District police officer told PTI adding at least 10 others were injured and they were taken to a hospital.
+As many as 6 passengers, including 2 women were killed and 10 others were injured on Friday after a state-run transport corporation bus they traveled rammed into a truck on a highway near here, police said.
+The Chidambaram-bound bus hit the container truck off Mathuranthakam on the Chennai-Tiruchirappalli national highway, a Chengelpet District police officer told PTI adding at least 10 others were injured and were taken to a hospital.
 A probe is on.

+Prime Minister Narendra Modi has condoled the deaths.
+In a tweet, he said, ''Pained by the loss of lives due to an accident in Chengalpattu.
+My thoughts are with those who have lost their loved ones.
+May the injured recover soon.''
+Governor R N Ravi conveyed his deepest condolences to the kin of those who lost their lives in the road accident in Chengalpattu district and prayed for the speedy recovery of the injured.

+Meanwhile, Tamil Nadu Chief Minister M K Stalin condoled the death of the accident victims and announced Rs 5 lakh relief each to the bereaved families from the CM's Public Relief Fund.